Mike Compton works 6.1 shutout innings, John Sansone ties a career-high with four RBI.

-Mike Bell was a part of that history and now he's back in Tallahassee where he enters his second season as an associate head coach with his primary duties overseeing the Seminole pitching staff and assisting in the recruiting process.
+Mike Bell embarks on his third season at Florida State serving as an associate head coach with his primary duties including oversight of the Seminole pitching staff and assisting in the recruiting process.

 The former Seminole did not disappoint in his first season as a member of the Florida State coaching staff guiding the Garnet & Gold to a berth in the College World Series and a top four finish.
 Under Bell, the Seminole pitching staff posted a team ERA of 3.47 good for fourth best in the ACC and 52nd nationally.
 It marked the lowest ERA recorded by a Seminole squad since 2003 when the team finished with a sub-three (2.96) earned run average.